bisgardo/concordium-docker/README.md

 This may be overridden with the variable `NODE_COLLECTOR_DELAY_MS` which takes the delay in milliseconds.
 The service restarts automatically if it crashes due to too many unsuccessful connection attempts.

-By default the node collector uses gRPC APIv2 (i.e. port 11000).
+By default the node collector uses gRPC APIv2 (on port 11000).
 To support running older images, this value may be overridden using the variable `NODE_COLLECTOR_PORT`.

-Adding `--project-name=<name>` to `docker-compose up` prepends `<name>` to the names of containers and other persistent resources, making it possible to switch between networks without having to delete data and existing containers.
+Adding `--project-name=<name>` to `docker compose up` prepends `<name>` to the names of containers and other persistent resources, making it possible to switch between networks without having to delete data and existing containers.
 Note that because ports are fixed, running multiple nodes at the same time is not supported with the current setup.

 The command will automatically build the images from scratch if they don't already exist.
 Set the flag `--no-build` to prevent that.
-To only build the images without starting containers, use the command `... docker-compose build`, which also supports the option `--build-arg` to override build args in the compose file.
+To only build the images without starting containers, use the command `... docker compose build`, which also supports the option `--build-arg` to override build args in the compose file.
 See the [Compose CLI reference](https://docs.docker.com/compose/reference/) for the full list of commands and arguments.